 A tree-shaped diagram that represents the format followed by an esports tournament.
 Different tournaments follow different bracket formations.

 A spell, ability or effect that results in a positive increase in a character’s power.
 Buffs can be obtained temporarily mid-game or are permanently made as part of an upgrade by the game’s developer.

 The currently active area of play in a Battle Royale game.
-The circle is often surrounded by a type of gas or area that can be deadly upon prolonged exposure.
-The size of the circle gets smaller as the game progresses, bringing all players’ characters closer.
+The circle is often surrounded by a type of gas or an area that can be deadly upon prolonged exposure.
+The size of the circle gets smaller as the game progresses, bringing all players’ characters closer together.

 The word used to describe all the events for an esports title that take place each year.

 A player’s ability to perform well under extreme pressure or in an important part of a match, and the ability to win when winning previously seemed impossible.

 The group of in-game characters selected for a match and the formation/strategy employed by the team with those characters.

 The piece of technological equipment used to play esports games that’s not a computer (e.g. a Playstation).